-Carmi, E., Lockley, E., & Yates, S. (forthcoming, 2022).
+Carmi, E., Lockley, E., & Yates, S. (2023).
 Inclusive digital focus groups: Methodological challenges of remote interaction with citizens with low digital literacies.
 In: Research Handbook of Digital Sociology.
 Edited by Jan Skopek.

-Yates, S., and Carmi, E. (forthcoming, 2022).
+Yates, S., and Carmi, E. (2022).
 Citizens networks of digital and data literacy.
 In: Palgrave Handbook of Media Misinformation.
 Edited by: Julian McDougall & Karen Fowler-Watt.